Help Your Residents and Clients Find Joy Again

 Bonus: A Full Year of Coaching Support to Ensure Your Success

-As you and your professional team develop your pilot Music & Memory program, we will provide a full year of coaching support via monthly conference calls and one-to-one consultations, as needed.
+As you and your professional team develop your pilot Music & Memory program, we will provide a full year of coaching support via regularly scheduled conference calls and one-to-one consultations, as needed.
 Our goal is to ensure that your care facility launches a successful program that can be expanded over time to meet the needs of all.

 - Training of up to two new staff per year, at no additional cost

 - Designation as a recipient site for Music & Memory volunteers and iPod donation drives in your area

 - Access to our Best Practices Resource Bank of marketing materials, forms, policies and procedures that have been tested and proven in our certified facilities